Make Every Meeting a Workshop

 - 1–2 hours and a room that will fit your team around a table

-- Sharpies, highlighters, and blank paper for each team member
+- Sharpies, blank paper, and dot stickers for each team member

 - A timer